Pre-K Printable Fun

 Have the children complete a "What kind of pet do you have?" bar graph.
 Add a bar or dot for each student who has that type of pet.
 Once complete, you can compare the different kinds of pets and talk about the category of pet that has the most and least.

 Dogs, cats, and fish, oh my!
-These Pet Themed Activities for preschool include 16 engaging activities focused on pets of all kinds.
-These easy to assemble preschool activities can be placed in your math or literacy centers, trays, or turned into task box or file folder activities.
-Each pet themed activity is great for independent use, or as small group activities.
+These Pet-Themed Activities for preschool include 23 engaging activities focused on pets of all kinds.
+These easy-to-assemble preschool activities can be placed in your math or literacy centers, trays, or turned into task box or file folder activities.
+Theme pet-themed activities can also be used as small-group or whole-group activities.

 All of our packs contain a variety of activities that focus on some of the following skills: colors, shapes, uppercase/lowercase letter matching, counting, 1:1 correspondence, patterning, fine motor skill strengthening, and more!